Chicago-Area Schools Offering SAP Training

 Introduction to ERP Systems

-This course is available online in the Summer of 2016.
 The focus of the course is how ERP systems and basic business processes interact.
 The course specifically concentrates on the interaction with various functional areas, such as human resource management, controlling, financial accounting, production planning, materials management and distribution and sales.
+This course is available online.

 Information Systems for Business